Kumar-Sahani200/a2a/README.md

 # A2A Multi Agent Project

 ```
 Hi there!
-I'm Kumar, this project is to multi agent demo using a2a sdk.
+I'm Kumar, this project is to show a multi agent demo using a2a sdk.
 ```

 I haven't used any llm invocation here, no AI agents in particular but my purpose was to implement how to implement A2A protocal